mdsufz/OrtSuite/README.md

 ```

-## Create/Update ORA database
+## Create/Update ORA database (optional)

 With this task, you have the option to update your initial database adding the newly annotated sequences from the input genomes.
-You can have the option to create a new database in a folder of your choice, or simply add the new sequences to the given database.
+You have the option to create a new database in a folder of your choice, or simply add the new sequences to the given database.

 Run ```create_db -h``` to see the usage of this command.